Marie Curie CAS-IDP

 Our aim is to make Analytical Science: Transdisciplinary—Transformative—Translational—Transnational

-The ESRs will be trained as a cohort, providing you with the skills and depth of expertise you require to pursue a career as an Analytical Scientists whether in industry, academia, health care, a research centre, or the charitable sector to the benefit of the EU economy.
+The ESRs are trained as a cohort, providing them with the skills and depth of expertise they require to pursue a career as an Analytical Scientists whether in industry, academia, health care, a research centre, or the charitable sector to the benefit of the EU economy.

 Specifically, the graduates from CAS-IDP will be able to integrate theoretical and experimental analytical science methodologies and transfer their experience and expertise to problem solving in many different areas of Analytical Science.